wacncontent/CustomizeTool/output/articles/sql-database/sql-database-dynamic-data-masking-get-started-portal.md

 <a name="Anchor1"></a>
 ### Security-enabled connection string

-If you are using a ["Downlevel Client"](sql-database-auditing-and-dynamic-data-masking-downlevel-clients.md), then you must update existing clients (example: applications) to use a modified connection string format.
-Please click [here](sql-database-auditing-and-dynamic-data-masking-downlevel-clients.md) for details.
+If you are using a ["Downlevel Client"](/documentation/articles/sql-database-auditing-and-dynamic-data-masking-downlevel-clients), then you must update existing clients (example: applications) to use a modified connection string format.
+Please click [here](/documentation/articles/sql-database-auditing-and-dynamic-data-masking-downlevel-clients) for details.

-## Set up dynamic data masking for your database using the Azure portal
+## Set up dynamic data masking for your database using the Azure Management Portal

-1. Launch the Azure portal at [https://manage.windowsazure.com](https://manage.windowsazure.com).
+1. Launch the Azure Management Portal at [https://manage.windowsazure.cn](https://manage.windowsazure.cn).

 2. Click the database you want to mask, and then click the **AUDITING & SECURITY** tab.